 The main idea is to be to the point.
 You don’t have to mention the details yet again because your first email already does that for you.

-Use your email provider to analyse the results of your email marketing campaign.
-A/B testing is the way to go if you're willing to determine which subject lines or email body gives your agency the best result.
+Use your email provider to analyze the results of your email marketing campaign.
+A/B testing is the way to go if you’re willing to determine which subject lines or email body gives your agency the best result.

 Bonus Tip: It’s not imperative to just include texts in your email body.
 You can go ahead and experiment with linked images, loom videos, add a short clip on your client company values, recruitment agency testimonials etc.

 20+ Recruiting Cold Email Templates For Your Clients & Candidates

 These email templates have been written keeping in mind the above points.
 Feel free to copy and edit them for use in your day-to-day recruiting activities.

 Subject Line: 3 reasons why [Company] is your perfect next stepping stone

 We are hiring for content writers over at [Company].
 There are 3 simple reasons why this is a great fit for you.